SDGforskning/sdg-strings/SDG12_query_topic_WoS.md

 >
 > 12.a.1 Installed renewable energy-generating capacity in developing countries (in watts per capita)

 This target is interpreted to cover research about the capacity of developing countries for sustainable consumption and production.
-By the indicator of this target, special interest is understood to be on the capacities related to renewable energy sources.
+We consider this to include research about renewable energy in developing countries, given the indicator.

 #### Phrase 1